Russian Empire–United States relations: Alaska purchase, 1867

-1880–1918
+1880–1922

 From 1880 to 1917, about 3.2 million immigrants arrived in the U.S. from the Russian Empire.
 Most were Jews or Poles, and only 100,000 were ethnic Russians.
 There were many Volga Germans or Russian German immigrants to the United States.
-Meanwhile large numbers of minorities, especially Jews, Poles, and Lithuanians, emigrated to the United States before 1914.
+Meanwhile, large numbers of minorities, especially Jews, Poles, and Lithuanians, emigrated to the United States before 1914.
 Relations remained cool, especially because of the repeated pogroms in the Russian Empire.

-Pogroms and aftermath
+Jewish pogroms and aftermath

-After 1880, repeated anti-Jewish pogroms in Russia alienated American elite and public opinion.
+After 1880, repeated anti-Jewish pogroms in Russia alienated U.S. elite and public opinion.
 In 1903, the Kishinev pogrom killed 47 Jews, injured 400, and left 10,000 homeless and dependent on relief.
 American Jews began large-scale organized financial help and assisted in emigration.
 More violence in Russia led in 1911 to the United States repealing an 1832 commercial treaty.

 Boxer Rebellion

-In 1900, Russia and America were part of the Eight-Nation Alliance suppressing the Boxer Rebellion in China.
-Russia soon afterward occupied Manchuria, and the United States asserted the Open Door Policy to forestall Russian and German territorial demands from leading to a partition of China into various colonies.
+In 1900, Russia and the United States were part of the Eight-Nation Alliance suppressing the Boxer Rebellion in China.
+Russia soon afterward occupied Manchuria, and the United States asserted the Open Door Policy to forestall Russian and German territorial demands from leading to a partition of China into closed colonies.

-Wars
+Russo-Japanese War

-President Theodore Roosevelt played a major role in ending the Russo-Japanese War.
-During the war, Roosevelt had tacitly supported Japan.
-The Treaty of Portsmouth was signed in 1905 on the conditions favorable to the Russians.
-Roosevelt subsequently received the Nobel Peace Prize for his efforts in mediation.
+U.S. President Theodore Roosevelt volunteered and successfully mediated an end to the Russo-Japanese War.
+Though during the conflict itself, Roosevelt had tacitly supported Japan, the Treaty of Portsmouth was signed in 1905 on the conditions widely deemed more favorable to Russia given the circumstances.
+Roosevelt was subsequently awarded the Nobel Peace Prize for his efforts.

+World War I and aftermath

-During World War I, the United States declaration of war on Germany (1917) came after Nicholas II had abdicated as a result of the February Revolution.
-When the Tsar was still in power, some Americans resisted fighting a war with him as an ally.
-With him gone, the Wilson administration used the new provisional government to describe how the democratic nations were fighting against autocratic old empires of Germany and Austria-Hungary.
-During the war, the American Expeditionary Forces were just starting to see battle when the October Revolution happened in which the Bolsheviks overthrew the Russian Provisional Government in Petrograd and removed Russia from the war.
+During World War I, the United States' declaration of war came in April 1917 and only after February Revolution forced the abdication of Nicholas II who was widely viewed as a despot by the American public, long deterring support for the entente cause.
+When the Tsar was still in power, many Americans resisted fighting a war with him as an ally.
+The Wilson administration cited the new provisional government in Russia when describing the war as a struggle of democracies against autocratic old empires of Germany and Austria-Hungary.
+During the war, the American Expeditionary Forces were just starting to see battle when the October Revolution led by the Bolsheviks overthrew the Russian Provisional Government in Petrograd and withdrew Russia from the war altogether.

 Before the armistice in November 1918, the Americans had helped the Allied intervention in the Russian Civil War with the Polar Bear Expedition and the American Expeditionary Force Siberia.
-The Americans' goal was not necessarily ideological but rather to prevent the German enemy from gaining access to war supplies controlled by the Bolsheviks, though the United States also tacitly supported the White movement against the Bolsheviks.
+The Americans' goal was not necessarily ideological but rather to deny the Central Powers access to Russian stockpiles of war materiel left vulnerable as civil war raged in Russia following the rise of the Bolsheviks.
+The United States did formally, though tacitly, support the White movement against the Bolsheviks.